5 more of his picture books will be released over the next three years:

 (2018) Tim's Goodbye, Farrar Straus Giroux

-(2018) Do Not Collect $200 True Story of How the World's Favorite Game was Invented (Monopoly), Christy Ottaviano Books
+(2018) PASS GO Collect $200 -True Story of How the World's Favorite Game MONOPOLY was Invented, Henry Holt & Company (Christy Ottaviano Books)

 Scroll down list of Steven Salerno’s many picture books published through 2016.